openedx/credentials/docs/sharing/verifiable_credentials/configuration.rst

 ``STATUS_LIST_LENGTH`` - default = 10000 (16KB)

-Possibly, the only status list settings to configure.
-A status sequence positions count (how many issued verifiable credentials statuses are included).
+The number of positions in the status sequence (how many issued verifiable credential statuses can be tracked).
+Each issuer has a monotonically increasing status index capped by this value (enforced by a ``unique_together`` constraint on ``issuer_id`` and ``status_index``).
+This is effectively a per-issuer credential cap.
+To issue more credentials, increase this setting or create additional issuers.
 See `related specs`_ for details.

 Storage
 ~~~~~~~